Angelles/angelles.github.io/readme.md

 # Angelle Leger's Professional Website - README

-This site was built with Jekyll, using the Minimal Mistakes theme and Github Pages.
+This site was built with Jekyll, using the Minimal Mistakes theme [using the remote theme method](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/#remote-theme-method) and Github Pages.

 The content was migrated from Wordpress, using [Wordpress Export to Markdown on the command line](https://github.com/lonekorean/wordpress-export-to-markdown).